CUBoulder-IBG/hap2ped/README.md

 One of these values can be provided to the argument --outputtype: "AGCT" or "01".
 A legend file is needed for the argument "AGCT".

+The location of the legend file is determine with the argument --mapslegendfile following by the path.